james-pre/blanked/readme.md

-# GEFE (Game Engine For Everyone)
+# Blanked

-Gefe is an engine designed for making 3D (and in the future, 2D) experiences.
+Blanked is an engine designed for making 3D (and in the future, 2D) experiences.